Project Summary

 Dr. Elizabeth Russell, Principal Investigator

 Elizabeth Russell (Ph.D.) is Associate Professor of Psychology at Trent University, Co-Principal Investigator of the Rural Aging Research Program, and Principal Investigator of the Experiential Learning in Aging Project.
-Following the goal of creating an intergenerational Trent University, the Experiential Learning in Aging Project highlights Dr. Russell's passion for aging research, intergenerational connectivity, and community engagement.
+The Experiential Learning in Aging Project highlights Dr. Russell's passion for aging research, intergenerational connectivity, and community engagement.

 Tabytha Wells, Project Coordinator

-Tabytha Wells (M.Sc.) is the Research Coordinator for the Rural Aging Research Program and the Project Coordinator for the Experiential Learning in Aging Project.
-She plays a key role in the Project's implementation and research components, including project development, community participant recruitment and selection, classroom activities, data collection, data analysis, and manuscript creation.
+Tabytha Wells (Ph.D.
+Student, Psychology) is the Research Coordinator for the Rural Aging Research Program and the Project Coordinator for the Experiential Learning in Aging Project.
+She plays a key role in the Project's implementation and research components, from project development to data collection to manuscript creation.
+She is the 2026 recipient of the President’s Medal for Master of Science, awarded for academic excellence including her work on the Experiential Learning in Aging Project.

 Millicent (Millie) MacDonald, Research Assistant

-Millicent (Millie) MacDonald is a Research Assistant in the Rural Aging Research Program and a fourth-year Psychology and Biology student at Trent University.
+Millicent (Millie) MacDonald (B.Sc., Psychology and Biology) is a Research Assistant in the Rural Aging Research Program.
 She works with the Principal Investigator and Research Coordinator to support all aspects of the project, from classroom implementation to data collection, transcription, and analysis.

 Project Video Series